CPEC Boosts Prospects Of Higher Education For Pakistani Students - UrduPoint

 CPEC Boosts Prospects Of Higher Education For Pakistani Students

-ISLAMABAD, (UrduPoint / Pakistan Point News - 25th Apr, 2021 ) :By Taj Nabi Khan After work initiated on China Pakistan Economic Corridor (CPEC) as cornerstone of economic growth for the partner countries under the flagship project of Belt and Road Initiative (BRI) has opened up new avenue of 'Pak-China Knowledge Corridor' in the field of higher education for Pakistani students in leading Chinese universities.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 27th Apr, 2021 ) :By Taj Nabi Khan The China Pakistan Economic Corridor (CPEC) as cornerstone of economic growth for the partner countries under the flagship project of Belt and Road Initiative (BRI) has increased the prospects of higher education for Pakistani students.

 The exemplary Pak-China bilateral relations spanning over seven decades have further strengthened after the CPEC project was launched.
 The smooth construction of the project has connected the two friendly countries more than even before.
-With mutual understanding, the large scale connectivity through the corridor is not only shaping shared destiny of the two countries but it is also creating "win win situation" to reap the yield of the project.
-Therefore, this year, both the countries have decided to celebrate the establishment of the deep-rooted historic ties throughout the year through more than 100 events consisted of cultural activities, photography exhibitions, fashion shows, publication of books and people-to-people exchange programs.
+The large scale connectivity through the corridor is not only shaping shared destiny but also creating "win win situation" for the two countries.

 Talking to APP, Director Pakistan Institute of China Studies, University of Sargodha, Dr Fazlur Rahman said that after initiating work on CPEC, the two countries have expanded the canvas of bilateral relations from economic to political, strategic to cultural and trade to education that urged the two sides to strengthen people-to-people connectivity through cultural exchange programs and education corridor.
 He said that Pakistani students under special arrangement of the Chinese government have been regularly getting scholarships.
 "The Chinese government has proposed to establish Pak-China institute of higher education in China for scholarship programs while linking it with Higher Education Commission of Pakistan to attract best students from Pakistan", he added.